 First decide what you want to achieve, and how.
 Then develop ideas for execution, in line with your strategy.
 For e.g. if you think your goal is to get new customers, then think what you need to do in the next few months to acquire these customers.
 What is stopping you from getting them now?
 Maybe you need to increase brand awareness?
 Or boost brand engagement?
 Get more web traffic?

 Accordingly build an execution plan to achieve those goals.
 Don't just start randomly with implementation.
-For e.g., with a marketing event, without knowing how it helps you achieve what you need to, to grow your small business.
+For e.g., don't hold a marketing event, without knowing exactly how it helps you achieve what you need to, to grow your small business.
+Awareness?
+Sales?
+How will you measure it?
+Create a goal.

 As mentioned above, your brand look and feel should be consistent everywhere.
 And it's just not the colors, make sure you put your logo in all your marketing communication as well, to increase brand recall.
 For instance your packaging, merchandising, lead magnets, events, brochures, newsletters, email.